 Rest and recovery is an important part of a healthy lifestyle.
 Whether it’s after a big race, a session at the gym or recovering from a cold/flu, it is important to give your body the opportunity to fully recharge.

 The healing and regulation of your brain-body that happens, without you even knowing it, every second of every day of your life are under tight monitoring and coordination by your nervous system.
-If your spine is out of alignment and obstructing the signals from flowing freely between your brain and your body, this prevents you from functioning at your best.
+If your spine is out of alignment (vertebral subluxation) and obstructing the signals from flowing freely between your brain and your body, this prevents you from functioning at your best.
 A Chiropractic adjustment is designed to remove interference in your nervous system to allow for optimum function.

 Allowing your brain-body the time and space to fully rest and recover can mean that you are less likely to get run down, injured or succumb to the latest lurgy going around.